timostenz/performativerl/README.md

 # Reproducibility study on Performative Reinforcement Learning

-This repository contains code to reproduce and extend the paper [Performative Reinforcement Learning](https://arxiv.org/abs/2207.00046).
+This repository contains code to reproduce and extend the results of the paper [Performative Reinforcement Learning](https://arxiv.org/abs/2207.00046).

 The original repository is available here: [https://github.com/gradanovic/icml2023-performative-rl-paper-code](https://github.com/gradanovic/icml2023-performative-rl-paper-code).